How to Save Like the Wealthy

 Your Savings System

-The habit and discipline of saving is financial conditioning that prepares you and creates the ability to win.
+The habit and discipline of money-saving is financial conditioning that prepares you and creates the ability to win.

-In Why the Wealthy Love Cash, Part 1, we revealed the most important reasons to have a significant cash buffer.
+In Why the Wealthy Love Cash, Part 1, we revealed the most important reasons to have a significant buffer.
 When you have a considerable emergency/opportunity fund, you’re confident and secure.
-You sleep better at night, knowing that you’re safe even if unexpected expenses or a dip in income come around the corner fast.
+You sleep better at night, knowing that you’re safe even if unexpected expenses, like a broken water heater or a dip in income come around the corner fast.
 And, you have the cash to be able to jump at the best opportunities first.

-Here, we’ll discuss how to build healthy savings that you can use.
+Here, we’ll discuss how to start saving that you can use.

-Let’s dive into how to design the most efficient system for managing your cash that automatically and systematically builds savings in a way that works for you.
+Let’s dive into how to design the most efficient system for managing your cashflow that automatically and systematically builds capital in a way that works for you.

 To win in barrel racing, you have to avoid disqualification like missing a barrel in the pattern.